OutSystems/docs-product/src/extensibility-and-integration/javascript/web/intro.md

 ### Run JavaScript code using an unescaped Expression

-You can use unescaped Expressions to add JavaScript at a specific point of your Web Screen.
+You can use unescaped Expressions to include JavaScript statements at a specific location in your Web Screen.
+The browser of the user of your application runs these JavaScript statements as soon as it evaluates the Expression element.

-1. Add an Expression element to your Web Screen or Web Block.
+1. Add an Expression element to your Web Screen/Block.

-1. In the Web Screen/Web Block properties, enter the JavaScript code in **Value** property, between `<script></script>` tags.
+1. In the screen/block properties, enter the JavaScript code in **Value** property, between `<script></script>` tags.

     ![Expression Editor showing unescaped content](images/run-js-code-expression-editor-ss.png)